-Special Exception (conditional use): A use which is permitted by the ordinance provided that certain conditions specified in the ordinance are met and that a permit is granted by the board of adjustment or, where appropriate, the planning and zoning committee or county board.
+Special Exception (conditional use): A use which is permitted by this ordinance provided that certain conditions specified in the ordinance are met and that a permit is granted by the Board of Adjustment or, where appropriate, the Planning and Development Committee or County Board.

 Special Zoning Permission: Special zoning permission has the meaning given in sec.
-59.69(15)(9), Wis.
+59.69(15)(g), Wis.
 Stats. as may be amended from time to time.